Move from iTunes to Traktor.

 In Traktor, open Preferences and go to File Management, then set the iTunes Music Library XML path to the file you exported.
 Your iTunes playlists appear under the iTunes node in Traktor's browser.

-The import only covers local, DRM-free files.
-Apple Music streaming tracks stay in Apple's ecosystem, and everything DJ-specific, cues, grids, and energy tags, still has to be created after the move.
+The XML link is manual on current macOS: no export, no update.
+And everything DJ-specific, cues, grids, and energy tags, still has to be created in Traktor after the move.

 The cleaner path